Old Testament Readings

 The word of the Lord.

-There are some fantastically incredible stories in the Scriptures.
-This one ought to be toward the top.
-Though fiction, the book of Tobit portrays the ordinary life of an Israelite family.
+The book of Tobit portrays the ordinary life of an Israelite family.
 It offers stories of life, death, food, family, and God.
-A main theme is the nature of human suffering.
+The main theme is the nature of human suffering.
 Some suffering comes from demonic forces.
-Other suffering can be initiated by God as a corrective measure so the selfish and righteous see God’s justice.
+Other sufferings can be initiated by God as a corrective measure so the selfish and righteous see God’s justice.

 Tobit is blind.
 Perhaps this is a metaphor for him to trust in the wife that God’s angel (Raphael / Azariah) will choose for his son Tobiah.
 Sarah suffers from having lost seven husbands before consummating her marriage to any of them (3:8).
 If past events are any indication, then Sarah’s new husband will be dead.
 Such does not happen.
 Like the previous scripture option from Genesis 24, their happy marriage and newfound life is a biblical way of revealing that marriage is a participation in God’s divine plan.
 The imposed suffering on the two did in fact lead them more closely to God’s will.

 This passage does not fit the conventional storyline for marriage most couples imagine.
 Yet it has a unique inner beauty and inspiration.
 Look closely.
 The passage contains heartfelt prayers: “I am sure the Lord will look after you both” (vs. 11); “Your marriage to her has been decided in heaven” (vs. 11); “And may the God of heaven grant both of you peace and prosperity” (vs. 12).
 The couple overcame major obstacles.
 Couples in today’s society face great difficulties as well, and many bring their own suffering.
 Passages from this text appear in the final blessing for marriage.
-Couples may find this passage helps them to trust in God’s divine providence regardless of hardships they face.
+Couples may find this passage helps them to trust in God’s divine providence regardless of the hardships they face.

 5. Allow us to live together to a happy old age.